bigcompany/resources/api/README.md

 # api

-provides a web API for interacting with big
+provides a web API for interacting with resources

 ## API